Jonah Sunday School Lesson for Children

 there is no doubt.

-Then after three days, in that trout,
+Then after three days, cast about,

 It took a big burp,